informalsystems/ibc-starknet/docs/ics20-wallet.md

 ## ICS20 on Starknet <> Osmosis

-For Osmosis, the ICS20 APIs are already handled by many wallets like Keplr and Cosmostation.
-In this documentation, we solely focus on the APIs exposed by the Starknet IBC implementation.
+For Osmosis, the ICS20 APIs are already handled by many wallets like [Keplr][keplr] and [Cosmostation][cosmostation].
+In this documentation, we focus on the APIs exposed by the Starknet IBC implementation.

-To handle token transfers, the wallet application needs to communicate with the ICS20 contract deployed on Starknet.
+To initiate token transfers, the wallet application needs to communicate with the ICS20 contract deployed on Starknet.

-A short recap of ICS20:
+A short recap of ICS20 contact on Starknet:

-- sending native tokens will escrow the tokens in the ICS20 contract.
+- sending native tokens (e.g. STRK, ETH) will escrow the tokens to the ICS20 contract.
-- sending remote IBC tokens will burn the tokens in the ICS20 contract.
+- receiving remote IBC tokens (e.g. OSMO, ATOM) will mint the tokens by the ICS20 contract.
-- receiving native tokens will escrow the tokens in the ICS20 contract.
+- receiving native tokens (e.g. STRK, ETH) will unescrow the tokens from the ICS20 contract.
-- receiving remote IBC tokens will mint the tokens in the ICS20 contract.
+- sending remote IBC tokens (e.g. OSMO, ATOM) will burn the tokens by the ICS20 contract.

 ### Sending fungible tokens